grahamc/system-configurations/README.md

 # dotfiles

 Configs and whatnot.
-Managed with [Home Manager](https://github.com/nix-community/home-manager).
+Uses [Home Manager](https://github.com/nix-community/home-manager), [nix-darwin](https://github.com/LnL7/nix-darwin), and [flake-parts](https://flake.parts).
 Works on Linux and macOS.

 ## Link

-1. Clone the repository and go into its directory by running `git clone https://github.com/bigolu/dotfiles.git ~/.dotfiles && cd ~/.dotfiles`.
+First, clone the repository and go into its directory by running `git clone https://github.com/bigolu/dotfiles.git ~/.dotfiles && cd ~/.dotfiles`.
+The next steps depend on which host manager you're using.

+### Home Manager

-2. Apply the Home Manager configuration by running `nix run home-manager/master -- switch --flake .#<host_name>` where `<host_name>` is one of the hosts specified in the [flake.nix](https://github.com/bigolu/dotfiles/blob/master/flake.nix).
+1. Apply the Home Manager configuration by running `nix run home-manager/master -- switch --flake .#<host_name>` where `<host_name>` is one of the hosts defined in the [Home Manager flake module](https://github.com/bigolu/dotfiles/blob/master/flake-modules/home-manager.nix).

+### nix-darwin

+1. I install some Homebrew packages through nix-darwin, but nix-darwin doesn't provide brew so you'll have to install it yourself.
+Check the site for instructions: [brew.sh](https://brew.sh/).

+2. Unlike Home Manager, nix-darwin doesn't have a flake app output (though there is an [open issue](https://github.com/LnL7/nix-darwin/issues/398) to add it) so it will need to be set up using the non-flake installer:

+    1. Run `nix build .#legacyPackages.darwinConfigurations.<host_name>.system` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module](https://github.com/bigolu/dotfiles/blob/master/flake-modules/nix-darwin.nix).
+This will build the nix-darwin configuration in a folder named `result` in the current directory.
+    2. Run `./result/sw/bin/darwin-rebuild switch --flake .<host_name>` where `<host_name>` is the same one you used in the last step.
+This will apply the configuration to your host.
+You can now remove the `result` folder with `rm -rf ./result`.

 ## Run